 To a first-time cruiser, all cruise lines can look the same.
 They're not, of course, and different lines (and ships) attract completely different people.
 For example, on Hapag-Lloyd, many of the passengers will be German.
 On Ponant's ships, more than half will be French, although cruises dubbed 'international' always cater fully for English speakers.
 Italians flock to Costa and MSC Cruises, especially in the Mediterranean.
-P&O Cruises, Thomson Cruises and Fred.
+P&O Cruises, CMV, Marella Cruises and Fred.
 Olsen are almost exclusively British.
 On cruises in Alaska, you're likely to be a tiny minority among a mainly American crowd.
 River cruises with Scenic Tours, Emerald Waterways and APT attract a lot of Australians (these are all Australian-owned companies).

 Think about the age group you want to travel with, too.
 A long voyage in winter with Fred.
 Olsen is likely to attract much older passengers, while Saga caters for the over-50's.
 A Royal Caribbean ship sailing out of Southampton in August will be crammed with young families.
 If you want to avoid children, don't cruise in school holidays, or choose an adults-only ship.
-For example, P&O Cruises' Adonia, Arcadia and Oriana are mostly child-free, whereas lines like Voyages to Antiquity discourage children under the age of 11 or 12.
-If you're in your 20's, 30's or 40's and like to party, there's usually a mixed-age crowd on Princess, Carnival, Norwegian Cruise Line and Royal Caribbean ships, while the new Virgin Voyages is aiming its product at millennials and hipsters.
+For example, P&O Cruises' Aurora, Arcadia and Oriana are adults-only, whereas lines like Noble Caledonia discourage children under the age of 11 or 12 on most cruises.
+If you're in your 20's, 30's or 40's and like to party, there's usually a mixed-age crowd on Princess, Celebrity Cruises, Carnival, Norwegian Cruise Line and Royal Caribbean ships, while the new Virgin Voyages is aiming its product at millennials and hipsters.

 3. Try a mini-cruise

 Dip a toe in the water with a short 'taster' cruise.
-Cunard, Royal Caribbean and P&O Cruises offer these out of Southampton; expect two or three nights onboard - and a short hop across the Channel or the North Sea to ports like Zeebrugge (for Bruges) and Le Havre (for Paris).
+Cunard, Royal Caribbean, Celebrity Cruises and P&O Cruises offer these out of Southampton; expect two or three nights onboard - and a short hop across the Channel or the North Sea to ports like Zeebrugge (for Bruges) and Le Havre (for Paris).
 Fred.
-Olsen has short breaks from Dover, Southampton, Tilbury, Harwich, Bristol, Liverpool and Glasgow to France, Belgium, Ireland and The Netherlands, while Cruise & Maritime Voyages sail from Cardiff, Dundee, Greenock, Harwich, Tilbury, Bristol, Liverpool, Hull, Newcastle, Poole, Portsmouth and Rosyth to ports including the Faroe Islands, Cobh, Amsterdam and St Peter Port in the Channel Islands.
+Olsen has short breaks from Dover, Southampton, Newcastle, Liverpool and Edinburgh to France, Belgium, Norway, Ireland and The Netherlands, while Cruise & Maritime Voyages sail from Greenock, Dublin, Cobh, Belfast, Tilbury, Bristol, Liverpool, Hull, Newcastle, Portsmouth and Rosyth to ports including the Faroe Islands, Cobh, Amsterdam and St Peter Port in the Channel Islands.